Hello Mamas, are you one of those wondering how to survive long car rides with toddlers in preparation for your next family road trip?

-I prepared a snacks bag with fruits, biscuits, breadsticks, and corn crackers.
+I prepared a road trip snacks bag with fruits, biscuits, bread sticks, and corn crackers.
 Then we just bought more in the stores where we did our mini-stops to replenish the bag.

 Mama should not forget to offer snacks and water to Papa, too.
 The driver should also be pampered, as much as possible.

-3. Don’t Forget To Bring Water (And Reusable Water Bottle, Too).
+3. Don’t Forget To Bring Water (And Reusable Water Bottles, Too).

-Bringing a reusable bottle is also convenient because you can just refill it at your next stop (given that the water is safe to drink).
+Bringing reusable bottles is also convenient because you can just refill them at your next stop (given that the water is safe to drink).

-We love our reusable water bottle from Decathlon because the tap also doubles as a cup which is very good for kids and it’s also a good way (albeit a small step) to practicing low waste while traveling.
+We love our reusable water bottle from Decathlon because the tap also doubles as a cup which is very good for kids (can be a good replacement for a sippy cup) and it’s also a good and fun way (albeit a small step) to practice low waste while traveling.

 4. Stop Every 2-3 Hours And Let The Kids Move And Play.

 Long road trips with toddlers can’t be done straight!
-You need to stop every 2-3 hours for the kids and for your sanity, too!
+You need a rest stop every 2-3 hours for the kids and for your own sanity, too!

 RELATED POST: One Day Tour In Oviedo, Asturias With Small Kids

-5. Have Some Plastic Bags Ready Just In Case One Of The Kids Vomit.
+5. Have Some Plastic Bags Ready In Case Of Car Sickness.

-6. Mama Should Seat In The Backseat With The Kids.
+6. Mama Should Be In The Back Seat With The Kids.